acmsigsoft/submission-checker/README.md

 - Suspicious wording like "our previous paper [3]"
 - Pdf meta-data that might reveal authors.

+The Submission Checker can be used for bulk analysis of all pdfs in a folder.
+In that case it is also possible to add a `.csv` file with meta-data of authors (their names and email addresses), so that the Checker can search for accidental occurrences of these author identifiers.

 While the tool can handle papers in both IEEE and ACM style, the support for ACM style papers is still work in progress, and the accuracy may be a little lower.